PMIx Standard Releases

 PMIx v4

-The fourth version of the standard is currently under development.
-The full set of new APIs has not yet been defined, but the standard is expected to be extended to provide schedulers with access to point-to-point communication cost information along with providing general access to network topology graphs, completion of debugger tool support, the initial support for storage requests, and support for the new PMIx Groups concept (in collaboration with the MPI Sessions Working Group).
-In addition, Python bindings for the PMIx APIs will be introduced in this release.
+The fourth version of the standard, v4.0 released in December 2020 focused on providing schedulers with access to point-to-point communication cost information along with providing general access to network topology graphs, completion of debugger tool support, the initial support for storage requests, and support for the new PMIx Groups concept (in collaboration with the MPI Sessions Working Group).
+In addition, Python bindings for the PMIx APIs were introduced in this release.

 PMIx v5